lucendio/lecture-devops-infos/content/tutorials/build-images-and-start-containers.md

     CONTAINER ID  IMAGE                          COMMAND          CREATED        STATUS            PORTS                   NAMES b6da3afc59ef  localhost/my-webservice:1.0.0  /bin/webservice  2 minutes ago  Up 2 minutes ago  0.0.0.0:8080->3000/tcp  my-container
     ```

+### (3) Execute a CLI through container

+Another use case of container images lies in its bundling nature, which makes a dependency tree
+easily portable and allows to execute arbitrary programs, like command-line interfaces (CLIs), in isolation.

+Invoke the AWS CLI executed in a container and confirm that it functions properly.